-Imagine that today you will arrive home after a harried day at work, or whatever “busyness” your day is typically comprised of, and find a box waiting on your doorstep.
+Imagine that today you will or have just arrived home after a harried day at work, or whatever “busyness” your day is typically comprised of, and find a box waiting on your doorstep.

 There’s nothing especially striking about the box itself.